CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 {{%notice note%}}

-MSTP is not supported currently because Cumulus Linux only supports MSTI 0 (not MSTI 1 through 15).
-However, you can accomplish interoperability with MSTP networks using PVRSTP or PVSTP.
+Cumulus Linux does not support MSTP; however, you can accomplish interoperability with MSTP networks using PVRSTP or PVSTP.

 {{%/notice%}}

 ## STP for a VLAN-aware Bridge

-VLAN-aware bridges only operate in RSTP mode.
-RSTP on VLAN-aware bridges work with other modes in the following ways:
+VLAN-aware bridges operate in RSTP mode only.
+RSTP on VLAN-aware bridges works with other modes in the following ways:

 - If a bridge running RSTP (802.1w) receives a common **STP** (802.1D) BPDU, it falls back to 802.1D automatically.
 - The RSTP domain sends BPDUs on the native VLAN, whereas **PVST** sends BPDUs on a per VLAN basis.
 For both protocols to work together, you need to enable the native VLAN on the link between the RSTP to PVST domain; the spanning tree is built according to the native VLAN parameters.
 The RSTP protocol does not send or parse BPDUs on other VLANs, but floods BPDUs across the network, enabling the PVST domain to maintain its spanning-tree topology and provide a loop-free network.
 To enable proper BPDU exchange across the network, be sure to allow all VLANs participating in the PVST domain on the link between the RSTP and PVST domains.